How is Small Claims Court handling cases during COVID-19?

 This means that the time between March 16 and September 14, 2020, will not be counted when deciding if you or someone else is too late to start a case or to take some legal steps.

-If you cannot use email to file your documents, contact the court in person.
+Only contact the court in person if you have no other option.
 Counter services are now open from 9:00 a.m. to 11:00 a.m. and from 2:00 p.m. to 4:00 p.m.
 The court is not available by phone.

 Hearings are being held by video conference using Zoom.
 The court will contact you to let you know the date and time of your hearing.
 There's a big backlog because of COVID-19, so it might take some time to get a date.